dgroomes/micronaut-playground/config/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Set a Java system property in the main method before starting the Micronaut app ("context" object).
+* DONE Set a Java system property in the main method before starting the Micronaut app ("context" object).
 The Micronaut app should reference an application property that gets its value from the system property.
 * Similar to the Java system property idea, do something with environment variables.